Herries Beattie: Career

 As this work began to bring him to the notice of professional ethnologists, Beattie sought ways of developing a career closer to his intellectual interests.
 He first attempted to become a schoolteacher, but failed the examination, then in 1916 he accepted a substantial drop in salary to become a journalist with the Mataura Ensign.
 By 1919 his publishing success, and the acceptance of papers for the Transactions and Proceedings of the New Zealand Institute, persuaded Harry Skinner at the Otago University Museum to fund a year-long ethnological survey of southern Māori communities.
 This was carried out in 1920, and it set the pattern for most of Beattie's subsequent work.

 On a salary of £5 per week, Beattie travelled by train and bicycle to isolated Māori communities.
 He gave small presents out of courtesy but did not pay for interviews.
 As a young man he had relied on his memory to write up conversations, but now he prepared written questions in advance, beginning with sixty-five and ending up with about a thousand.
 These were worked through patiently with his informants, who were often 70 to 80 years old; the interviews sometimes took many days to complete.
 Beattie had a working knowledge of Māori, but no facility in speaking it, so his interviews were conducted in English, though usually with a younger member of the informant's family to translate as needed.
-His most important contacts were Hone Taare Tikao at Rāpaki and Eruete Kingi Kurupohatu at Kaka Point, but others who provided much of his information during more than 60 years of periodic fieldwork were Tiemi Haereroa Kupa, Erute Poko Cameron, Taare Reweti Te Maiharoa and Tuhituhi Te Marama.
+His most important contacts were Hōne Taare Tīkao at Rāpaki and Eruete Kingi Kurupohatu at Kaka Point, but others who provided much of his information during more than 60 years of periodic fieldwork were Tiemi Haereroa Kupa, Erute Poko Cameron, Taare Reweti Te Maiharoa and Tuhituhi Te Marama.

 In Old Waikouaiti he briefly interviewed Tame Wiremu Hipi, whose knowledge disappointed him, and his sister Mere Harper.

 Beattie held the Māori elders in high regard (less so the younger generation), and he seems to have been received well on most occasions.
 Some clearly regarded him as offering the last chance to preserve substantial areas of traditional knowledge that they thought were not properly appreciated by their descendants.
 His survey in 1920 was incomplete, however, because he gained little from people who had lived at Otakou and Kaiapoi and he lacked the time and resources to go far beyond Christchurch from his base at Weston, near Oamaru.
 He also obtained only limited material on Westland and districts to the north.
 Nevertheless, the 1920 ethnological project was the major achievement of his career.
 It produced more than 1,000 closely written pages of information; failing to get this published at the time, Beattie mined it extensively for his subsequent books.
 It was published in 1994 as Traditional lifeways of the southern Māori.